Reidwids/Puny-Swap-Fe/README.md

-# Puny-Swap FrontEnd
+# Puny-Swap Backend

 ## Intro

-**Puny-Swap** is a compact UniSwap clone  is a uniswap clone that allows you to send and swap crypto currencies!
-We provide services for sending ethereum, or swapping any tokens from 3 of the most popular networks - ETH, BSC, and Polygon.
-Become a user to create bookmarks for easy access, or see live market data!
+**Puny-Swap** is a compact UniSwap clone with market data, bookmarks for easy access, crypto sending, receiving, and swapping functionality.
 <br>
 <br>